IceHe/lib/java/cmd/java.md

         - Specifies the delay between the Java application launch time and the start of the recording.
         - Append `s` to specify the time in seconds, `m` for minutes, h for hours, and `d` for days.
             - For example, specifying 10m means 10 minutes.
-        - By default, there’s no delay, and this parameter is set to 0.
+        - By default, there's no delay, and this parameter is set to 0.
     - `disk={true|false}`
         - Specifies whether to write data to disk while recording.
         - By default, this parameter is enabled.